 If you ask any candidate who has already appeared for the CAT Exam, they would suggest that the first stage of preparation should start at home.
 Before you enrol yourself into any CAT Coaching Class, make sure you are clear with the whole exam.
 Revise the subjects that will be covered.
 This will ensure a faster understanding of what is being taught in a coaching class.

 Preparing at home

-The students always arise the question of How to prepare for CAT exam at home.
-You just need a proper strategy to follow whilst your preparing.
+The students always arise the question of How to prepare for CAT Exam at home?.
+Well, the answer would be to need a proper strategy to follow whilst your preparing.
 You have to learn the basic fundamentals by heart to take the learning to the next level.
 Every student needs to analyze the pattern of CAT exam by studying the previous question papers of CAT exam.
 After this stage, you need to have an understanding of the bifurcations of the exam.

 The exam is divided into 3 sections namely Quantitative Ability [QA], Verbal Ability and Reading Comprehension [VARC], Data Interpretation and Logical Reasoning [DILR].
 The students can focus on each section separately.
 Every student has a weak subject.
 The main key for this exam is that the focus should be on strengthening the strong subjects even more and reinforcement of the weak section in a way that the aspirant does enough to clear it.

 There are many kinds of study materials available in the market which claim to be the best.
 But one should start with the basic level and gradually advance towards a higher level.